RQuinn78/Mapping-Census-Data/README.md

 Other ways of mapping the data are also possible, e.g. notice the dataset contains geographic co-ordinates for each station in the country.
 These can be used to map the data at station level.

 One can also create interactive maps in R very easily using the leaflet package.
 There is a handy [tutorial here](https://github.com/dlab-berkeley/Leaflet-Maps-in-R) which goes into lots of detail about the different options available to customise the map.

+For a way to determine which of a collection of locations (defined by numeric Latitude/Longitude co-ordinates) fall within specified boundaries see [this script](https://github.com/RQuinn78/quick_scripts/blob/master/points_intersection.R).